 An application for admission may be obtained by writing or calling the Office of Undergraduate Admissions, California Institute of Technology, Mail Code 55-63, Pasadena, California, 91125, (818) 395-6341.
-An application fee of \$40 should be returned with the application, which must be postmarked by October
+To be considered for admission, applications to the freshman class must be postmarked by January 1.